 Uganda was called “the Pearl of Africa” by Winston Churchill and we can only agree with this statement.
 Here you find beautiful nature sceneries, fascinating wildlife and interesting cultures.

-Located by the Equator the climate is quite stable through the year, which makes Uganda a perfect safari destination any time it fits your schedule.
+Located by the Equator the climate is quite stable through the year.
+Which makes Uganda a perfect safari destination any time it fits your schedule.
 We have dry seasons and wet seasons, which coincides with the high season and low season.
-But honestly wet season in Uganda is also a lovely time to travel since it normally doesn’t rain more than an hour a day; the parks are beautifully green and animals more active.
+But honestly wet season in Uganda is also a lovely time to travel since it normally doesn’t rain more than an hour a day.
+The bonus you get during wet season is that the parks are beautifully green and animals more active.

 Uganda has 10 National Parks that protects different types of fauna and wildlife.
 There are four National Parks with savannah landscape; Queen Elizabeth National Park, Lake Mburo National Park, Murchison Falls National Park and Kidepo Valley National Park.
 Jungles with primates are protected in Bwindi Impenetrable National Park, Mgahinga Gorilla National Park and Kibale Forest National Park.
 In Semuliki National Park we have a forest landscape rich in birds.
 In Rwenzori Mountains National Park and Mt.
 Elgon National Park impressive mountains are found.